radosavljevic/colorful-regions/README.md

 # Colorful regions

-Helping people and teams to easily navigate trough the code.
+Create color regions for your blocks of code and navigate easily.

 ## Release Notes